Sandy, Bedfordshire: Sport and leisure

 An athletics track, located at Sandy Secondary School, is home to Biggleswade Athletic Club.

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from the nearby Sandy Heath TV transmitter.

+Sandy's local radio stations are BBC Three Counties Radio on 95.5 FM, Heart East on 96.9 FM and BigglesFM is a licensed community radio station transmitting from nearby Potton on 104.8 FM and online.
+Full-time broadcasting began in April 2011.

+The town is served by the local newspaper, The Biggleswade Chronicle.

 Education

 Schools in Sandy were previously 3 tier (lower, middle and upper) as per the rest of the schools in Central Bedfordshire.
 However, from 2018 schools in the town have converted to being 2 tier (primary and secondary).
 Due to these changes Sandye Place Academy (the middle school in Sandy) closed in September 2019.